 But how difficult is it to get the student visa for Canada?
-Figuring this out will play a crucial role when figuring out where you want to study?
-So what do you have to do to get your student visa for Canada and how difficult is it to get it?
+Figuring this out will play a crucial role when you decide where you want to study.
+So, what do you have to do to get your student visa for Canada and how difficult is it?
 Let's see what are the main steps for getting your Canadian student visa:

 1. Decide on a university to apply to and get your acceptance letter

 If you’re still not sure where you want to study in Canada, you will have to decide before you can start your student visa application process.
 After being accepted at a Canadian university, you’ll get an acceptance letter required for the visa application.

 Consider some of the top universities in Canada:

 - Wilfrid Laurier University

 You can also apply right now with Studyportals to these universities from Canada:

 2. Check if you need to apply for a student visa in Canada